recyclingpioneers/recycling-pioneers-web/README.md

 4) The contact page is using the EmailJS API to send emails.
 5) Google Sheets and Plotly will be used to visualize and store external data - Coming Soon.

+## To run website on local host, run command
+npn start

+## To build, run command
+npn run build

+## To deploy the website, run commamd
+firebase deploy

 ### If there are any bugs, comments, or suggestions please contact Arneet Kalra.